-The Company granted the following equity incentive awards to directors and the Chairman in 2021 up to the date of this directors' remuneration report under the Equity Incentive Plan:
+The Company granted the following equity incentive awards to directors and the Chairman in 2022 up to the date of this directors' remuneration report under the Equity Incentive Plan.
+These grants are a mix of RSUs and market value options, rather than being 100% market value options as was the case in prior years.
+This change was made following a review and benchmarking against our peers by our independent compensation advisor.